bparanj/crystal/computer/diagnostics/intermitttent-errors.md

 The intermittent nature of hardware problems can make them more challenging to diagnose and fix compared to consistent software errors.
 Troubleshooting intermittent hardware issues often requires systematic testing, monitoring, and possibly stress testing the components under different conditions to identify the root cause of the problem.

-However, it's important to note that not all hardware problems are intermittent.
+Not all hardware problems are intermittent.
 Some hardware issues, such as complete component failures or physical damage, can result in consistent and reproducible errors.
 Similarly, some software errors, especially those related to race conditions or timing issues, can also exhibit intermittent behavior.

 Yes, the statement is generally true: